tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * Inform students that interactive data visualization careers are currently trending; many companies are looking for developers who can wrangle data as well as create fun and attractive visualizations.

-Ask for any questiosn before moving forward.
+Ask for any questions before moving forward.

 ## End Class